Structural focalization: Focalization

 It is possible to motivate unfocused admissibility independently of focalization.
 Consider the unfocused right rules for conjunction compared to the focused right rules for (positive) conjunction.

 The rules look similar, but their usage is quite different.
 To prove $A \wedge B$ we must prove $A$ (possibly doing some work on the left first) and, in the other branch, we must prove $B$ (possibly doing some work on the left first).
 To prove $A^+ \wedge^+ B^+$, we must decompose $A^+$ in one branch and $B^+$ in the other; there is no possibility of doing work on the left first.
-The admissible rule in polarized logic that actually matches the structure of the unfocused rule $\wedge_R$ looks like this:
+The admissible rule in polarized logic that actually matches the structure of the unfocused rule $\wedge_R$ looks like this:\footnote{The admissible rules associated with the lemmas in this section will all be annotated with a $u$ for {\it unfocused} (e.g. $\wedge^+_{uR}$).}

 The stable premises $A^+$ and $B^+$ ensure that, in both subderivations, it will be possible to do work on the left before decomposing $A^+$ or $B^+$.